seunoutlier/GWater-FM/README.md

 15 million people dependent on groundwater, has just 14 monitored wells in the global dataset compared to 101,003 in the United States.

-An XGBoost model trained on a stratified sample of 86,135 groundwater observations spanning 23 climate zones achieves an R² of 0.98 and a mean absolute error of 3.63 metres, demonstrating that Earth system variables can explain nearly all the variance in global groundwater depth.
-However, when the same model is trained on non-African data and tested on African wells, performance collapses to R² = -2.13 and MAE of 28.90 metres performing worse than predicting the mean.
-Current ML approaches trained on globally available data cannot serve Africa.
-A fundamentally different approach is needed.
+We tested whether standard ML models trained on global data can predict African groundwater.
+An XGBoost model achieves R² = 0.98 globally but collapses to R² = -2.13 on Africa.
+An LSTM achieves R² = 0.45 globally but collapses to R² = -1.69 on Africa.
+Both models fail catastrophically, performing worse than predicting the mean.
+Current ML approaches cannot serve the continent where groundwater monitoring is most scarce and water security most urgent.

 ## Approach